-- Is the student willing to work with others within the dramatic situation? - How does the student indicate acceptance and respect for the contributions of others? - How does the student contribute to group decision-making? - To what extent is the student willing to accept and follow the consensus of the group?
+- To what extent is the student aware of the need for working co-operatively with others in the dramatic situation? - To what extent does the student participate responsibly in negotiation toward group decision-making within the drama? - To what extent is the student willing to accept the suggestions of others and to follow the consensus of the group?

-7. Listen, negotiate and reflect during and after the drama.
+7. Listen, negotiate, and reflect during and after the drama.

 Drama challenges students to stretch their thinking, to broaden their frames of reference and to explore and deepen their understanding of human behaviour.
-Within dramatic situations, students discover the necessity for listening to one another and most will enter readily (both in and of role) into the negotiations which provide one of the distinctive aspects of working within dramas.
+Within dramatic situations, students discover the necessity for listening to one another and most will enter readily (both in and out of role) into the negotiations which provide one of the distinctive aspects of working within dramas.

 It is during periods of reflection, however, that the most valuable learning in drama occurs.
-During periods of reflection, students have the opportunity to pause, consider their actions and the consequences of their actions within the work, and to clarify their individual and group understandings of experience.
-In so doing, they are exercising a process of selfevaluation which enables them to discuss the drama, to achieve deeper understanding of the situation, and may also enable them to contribute in significant ways to the course of the work.
+During periods of reflection, students have the opportunity to pause, consider their actions and the consequences of their actions within the work, and to clarify their individual and group understandings of the experience.
+In so doing, they are exercising a process of self-evaluation which enables them to discuss the drama, to achieve deeper understanding of the situation, and may also enable them to contribute in significant ways to the course of the work.
 Effective strategies for reflection at this level include discussion, drawing and writing.
 Students also respond well to teacher in role as someone who is a stranger to the situation and who must therefore ask questions in order to understand it.
 This particular strategy works effectively to encourage young students to share their ideas.

 From the perspective of the teacher, times provided for reflection can be effectively linked to student assessment.

 They enable the teacher to tap directly into the thinking and the level of commitment of each student.
 Some questions which will facilitate the teacher's assessment of the individual student's achievement of this important objective are:

-- How willing is the student to seriously recall and express sincere responses to the drama? - To what extent is the student willing to share his or her own achievements within the work? - Through what means does the student most comfortably describe and evaluate his or her own responses and contributions to the work?
+- How willing is the student to seriously recall and express sincere responses to the drama? - To what extent is the student willing to share his or her own achievements within the work? - Through what means does the student most comfortably describe and assess his or her own responses and contributions to the work?
 Through discussion in role?
 Out of role?
 Through writing?
-Drawing?

-• To what extent do the student's personal reflections facilitate his or her further contributions to the course of the work?
+Drawing? - To what extent do the student's personal reflections facilitate his or her further contributions to the course of the work?

-8. Become aware of the presence of drama in their homes, schools and communities.
+8. Become aware of the presence of drama in their homes, schools, and surrounding communities.